OpenDocCN/dsai-notes-pt2-zh/docs/stf-cs221-ai/P12-Lecture-12-Factor-Graphs-2---Conditional-Independence---鬼谷良师---BV16E411J7AQ.md

-# 【斯坦福大学】CS221 人工智能原理与技术 · 2019秋（完结·中英字幕·人工校对中) - P12：Lecture 12 Factor Graphs 2 - Conditional Independence - 鬼谷良师 - BV16E411J7AQ
+# P12：Lecture 12 Factor Graphs 2 - Conditional Independence - 鬼谷良师 - BV16E411J7AQ

  Today we're going to be coming to CSPs， but possibly just as importantly you're all halfway。